-If you are the caregiver for your loved one, that means you are also responsible for doing the grocery shopping.
+If you are the caregiver for your loved one, you are also responsible for grocery shopping.
 You can take them shopping with you if they can without becoming too tired.
-It’s great for maintaining their independence, and they will love the chance to spend time with you out in the community.
+It’s great for maintaining their independence, and they will love spending time with you in the community.

 To make grocery shopping easier, keep an organized list in the kitchen and write down things when they run out.
-Include items that are often replaced like milk, bread, soap, and toilet tissue.
-Also, make sure that you purchase things according to the patient’s diet such as low-sodium, sugar substitute, and low-fat foods.
+Include items often replaced, like milk, bread, soap, and toilet tissue.
+Also, make sure you purchase things according to the patient’s diet, such as low-sodium, sugar substitutes, and low-fat foods.

 Preparing for shopping

 Be sure to check the pantry and refrigerator often for foods that are no longer good and throw them out.
-Always read the labels on the purchased foods to make sure that they follow along with the patients’ diet guidelines.
+Always read the labels on the purchased foods to ensure they follow the patients’ diet guidelines.
 Think of food shopping as a challenge.
 Your goal will be to get the most for your patients’ money by purchasing the best quality, most healthful foods and staying within the food budget.

-Try to buy just what you and your loved ones will eat to avoid food waste.
-Did you know that 80 billion pounds of food are thrown away each year in the United States?
+To avoid food waste, buy just what you and your loved ones will eat.
+Did you know that 80 billion pounds of food are thrown away annually in the United States?
 It makes up 22% of solid waste sent to landfills.
 Careful shopping and proper food storage can prevent a lot of garbage.

-They are shopping as a caregiver needs to be quick, organized, and efficient.
-When you have a loved one that is ill, time is of the essence.
-In addition, we all need to eat, so shopping for groceries is a basic necessity of life.
+They are shopping as caregivers who need to be quick, organized, and efficient.
+When you have an ill loved one, time is of the essence.
+In addition, we all need to eat, so shopping for groceries is a basic necessity.
 Here are some tips to help you.

-- Know what you are going to cook for a week, month, etc.
+- Know what you will cook for a week, month, etc.

-- Prepare a list with isle items, produce, meats, cold items.
+- Prepare a list of isle items, produce, meats, and cold items.

-- Have all cupons ready for the check-out
+- Have all coupons ready for the check-out

 - Maintain personal distance from others to avoid other illnesses